learnallofthat/mainLAoT/README.txt

 ###My notes###

-~/.gitconfig //Use with texteditor for edit config
+#Use with texteditor for edit config
+~/.gitconfig

 #Initialization this repositories
 git init